wp-plugins/dyn-business-panel/readme.txt

 == Frequently asked questions ==

-= A question that someone might have =

-An answer to that question.
+You can add your question y going to the Support Forum

 == Screenshots ==